Visual Narratives for Change: Grant initiatives tackle health inequities in Southern Arizona

 “As a college deeply committed to health equity and innovation, we are incredibly proud of Newton’s groundbreaking work.
 By harnessing the power of art and storytelling, her projects engage our students in critical conversations about health disparities and foster a compassionate understanding within our broader community,” said Brian Ahn, PhD, dean of the College of Nursing.

-Lindsay Bouchard, DNP, PMHNP-BC, RN, associate clinical professor and interim vice chair, Advanced Nursing Practice and Science Division, remarks, “Newton’s dedication to addressing health disparities through innovative, artistic approaches is inspiring.
-Her leadership in JEDI efforts ensures that our nursing education remains relevant and impactful.”
+Lindsay Bouchard, DNP, PMHNP-BC, RN, associate clinical professor and interim vice chair, Advanced Nursing Practice and Science Division, remarks, “Newton’s dedication to addressing health disparities through innovative, artistic approaches is inspiring.”

 As a champion of health equity and community engagement, Newton's initiatives underscore the College of Nursing’s commitment to improving health outcomes for all individuals in Southern Arizona.